The Springboard

 The planet will continue to have "active geology" for as long as the interior can maintain energetic phenomena such as geo-thermal pools and earthquakes.
 Eventually, our planet will become "dead"; having cooled off completely, leaving little to no internal heat anymore.
 At this point, there's little energy left for shifting around large slabs of the planet!
 That's of course assuming we don't first get obliterated by some massive cosmic projectile (ie, Desonie, 1996) before the human race can run its course; or the sun swells into a red giant, encompassing Earth's orbit!

 Now let's consider the earthquakes associated with plate tectonics.
 The subduction movement of the crustal plates (ie, the Pacific's "ring of fire"), combined with the creation of new crust elsewhere (ie, the mid-Atlantic ridge), represents the burning planet continuing to cool off via convection currents, with the plates riding on their backs, so to speak.
-As the crust gets thicker, earthquakes might become less frequent but more intense, as geothermal phenomena recede deeper into the planetary mass, until the very core runs out of heat.
+As the crust gets thicker, earthquakes might become less frequent but more intense, as geothermal phenomena recede deeper into the planetary mass, until the very core dissipates all its heat.

 On top of all that, the appearance of plants and animals represents yet another level of emergent planetary surface burning - to cool off over time.
 In fact, roughly 99% of all the species that have ever existed, are now extinct.
 The ongoing parade of plant genera and animal species we observe today is just the flame continuing to burn on, consuming different fuels as time moves forward.
 It also replenishes the Earth with energy for after-burning, as in the production of fossil fuels or trees for forest fires.
 Mass into energy.